CBinet/knot-db/README.md

 *Upper or lower camelcase format required*.

 **Type**: Type of the selector.
 This value is used to filter using the node type.
+You can also use the wildcard operator (?) to match any type of node.
 *Upper or lower camelcase format required*.

 **Criterias**: Criterias for selection.
 This value will be used to filter using the node attributes.